ncalabro18/wordle-character-device/README.md

 Step 4:

-&nbsp;&nbsp;Play via cat and printf against the mounted device file, like a NORMAL person. (cat and printf not included, see step 1)
+&nbsp;&nbsp;Play via cat and printf against the mounted device file `/dev/wordle`, gone are the day of a cumbersome web app (cat and printf not included, see step 1).

 Step 5: